Bear Creek Fence Repair #2

 Participant responsibilities

-Participants are responsible for their own food and camping gear, as well as transportation to and from the trip.
-Sturdy off-trail ankle-high boots are required for this trip.
+Participants are responsible for their own food and water, as well as transportation to and from the trip.
+Sturdy off-trail ankle-high boots are required for this trip, and muck boots may be recommended depending on conditions.
 We recommend bringing your own work gloves to provide a comfortable fit, but it is not required.
-Potable water is not available at the campsite, so volunteers will need to bring sufficient water for drinking and cooking during the course of the trip.

 Gear provided